By Karen A. Soukiasian

 Natural grooming

 Licking, as a means of grooming, is perfectly natural…it’s like taking a shower every morning.
-The problem is, when they want to give you one too!
+The problem is when they want to give you one too!
 Here again, one or two licks and we’re good, should be the message you send back.

 Dogs lick open wounds, as a way of keeping it clean.
-For centuries, armies had packs of dogs tag along with them, for protection, as a food sources and as “medics.”
+For centuries, armies had packs of dogs tag along with them, for protection, as food sources and as “medics.”
 Their crucial task was to lick open wounds, to keep them clean, and disease free.
-It was, and still is in some cultures, believed dog saliva helps to kill certain bacteria.
+It was and still is in some cultures, believed dog saliva helps to kill certain bacteria.
 That theory is debatable, and the jury is still out on it.

-The genitourinary stimulation thing as a rule is, “if it feels good, why stop?”
+The genitourinary stimulation thing, as a rule, is, “if it feels good, why stop?”
 It’s your responsibility to curtail that behavior when it is inappropriate, and before it becomes an obsessive behavioral problem.

 Types of messages